 Examines the role of school leadership in an increasingly complex and diverse society.
 Students investigate diversity in its various forms including race, ethnicity, language, gender, socioeconomic status, disability and religious beliefs.
 Students analyze inequities within societal, institutional and personal frameworks and engage in problem solving toward socially equitable educational practices and inclusive learning communities.
 Prerequisite: EL 825.

 Examines concepts related to staffing issues, including selection and recruitment, certification, orientation, staff development, evaluation, transfer and dismissal, and retirement.
 Covers general concepts of law, interpretations of statutes and court decisions affecting education, and the legal responsibilities of school personnel and professional negotiations.
-Prerequisites: admission to the MEd in educational leadership or instructor's consent, EL 813, 825.
+Prerequisites: EL 803, 813 or by permission.

 EL 834.
-Leading and Managing Personnel and Target Student Populations in an Urban District 3 credit hours
+Leading and Managing Personnel and Target Student Populations in an Urban District (3).

 Focuses on school personnel management and school law related to specific student groups that populate an urban district.
 The legal aspects of schooling, particularly those faced by a building administrator are the major focus.
 Licensure, recruitment, selection, orientation, evaluation, staff development and compensation are addressed.
 Prerequisites: EL 823, 824.